BowenWuResearch/Amazon-Mechanical-Turk-Subjective-Experiment-Tutorial/README.md

 #### Preview
 In the preview page, we can check if the page is rendered as intended.
-Ignore the warning `Failed to load the image` because we have not provide images for it.
+Ignore the warning `Failed to load the image` because we have not provided images for it.

 You can click on the page to test each functionality.
 For example, cliking on instruction will show a window of instruction.